NEXMAP/odom_MozFest2017/README.md

 Open Data/Open Minds connects people to real-world data through hands-on work with paper circuitry.

 ## What are we doing?
-<i>Heads up!
-The materials shown here are about 6 months old.
-We'll be updating this site by 10/24/2017 with the new materials we are revealing at MozFest!</i>

 Open Data/Open Minds (ODOM) supports communities  to tell the stories of their local environmental and civic concerns using science journaling, crafted visualization, and data investigation.

 The program is composed of a series of data investigation activities that start as extremely basic and work up to more complex data investigations.
+We are excited to share two new developments in our work.
+First that we will be bundling our activity sets to work with Chibitronics new notebook:

 Here's what the paper activity pages look like and you can find [pdfs of these and  other worksheets in this directory](https://drive.google.com/drive/folders/0B8MEcymBo7h8YTBCU0tQRXdjOG8?usp=sharing):

 ![alt text](http://www.lisard.com/wp-content/uploads/2013/03/CreativeProcessWorksheet-174x174.png "Creative Process Worksheet")
 ![alt text](http://www.lisard.com/wp-content/uploads/2013/03/ResearchProcessWorksheet-174x174.png "Research Process Worksheet")